andrei-shershan/kinodev.Docs/README.md

   - Domain-service - responsible for working with DB;
   - Email-service - responsible for email-notifications / email sending;
   - Storage-service - responsible for adding resources (images, pdf) into storage, handling PDF service;
-  - Payment-service - responsible for payment processing with Stripe and saving data in it's separate DB;
+  - Payment-service - responsible for payment processing with Stripe and saving data in its separate DB;
   - PDF Functions - responsible for PDF generation with 3rd party;
   - Message broker - responsible for interservices communication;
   - Functions triggered by Service bus - responsible for proper business logic handling;
   - Identity - responsible for authorization;
-  - Shared - NuGet package keeping DTOs, common logic, etc, to avoid code duplicaiton between services
+  - Shared - NuGet package keeping DTOs, common logic, etc, to avoid code duplication between services
 - Docker - for local development

 > [!NOTE]
-> Local and Live environment, in general, are the same, but they may use difference services / storages / containers for development and cost-saving reasons
+> Local and Live environments, in general, are the same, but they may use difference services / storages / containers for development and cost-saving reasons

 > [!NOTE]
-> I plan to simplify arcitecture by reducing amound of web-services (storage-service, email-service) and replace them with Azure Functions
+> I plan to simplify the architecture by reducing the number of web services (e.g. storage, email) and replacing them with Azure Functions

 ## Stack